 6. That being said, keep it concise.

-You need to leave specific instructions and plans for your substitute teacher, but please do not leave a 10-page script word-for-word of what you would say to your students or how you would teach a specific lesson.
+You need to leave specific instructions and plans for your substitute teacher.
+However, please do not leave a 10-page script.
+Most of us don't need word-for-word of what you would say to students.

-Substitute teachers have their own way of teaching and as long as they know what needs to be covered, they do not need to read verbatim your personal thoughts to the students.
+Substitute teachers have their own way of teaching.
+As long as they know what needs to be covered, they'll be fine.
+Most don't need (or want) to read verbatim to the students.

 In addition, we often aren't allowed to clock in and head to your classroom until students are heading in.
 This means we don't have time to read a novel of instructions.
 We need to hit the ground running.